analogdevicesinc/ai8x-training/README.md

 $ ssh -L 6006:127.0.0.1:6006 targethost
 ```

-When using Putty, port forwarding is achieved as follows:
+When using PuTTY, port forwarding is achieved as follows:

 ![putty-forward](docs/putty-forward.jpg)